 “This ain’t my first rodeo,” Barry said.
 “This is the forth… no, fifth time I’ve been possessed by an ancient spirit being.”

 Barry meant to stop there, but Hayley’s enthusiasm blindsided him.
 He had a daughter her age who was never interested in anything he said, so Hayley’s ‘go on, tell me more’ look was impossible to resist.
-Deep inside, he guessed that Hayley would be interested in literally anything that anyone said that didn’t relate to her job, but even so…
+Deep inside, he supposed that Hayley would be interested in literally anything that anyone said that didn’t relate to her job, but even so…

 “Five times, yeah,” he said.
 “Let’s see… the Egyptian god Bast, an alien energy being, the ghost of Dr Crippen, a rogue artificial intelligence and now a trilobite.”